new-paradox/filter_to_csv/README.md

 # filter_to_csv python 3.8.2
 simple script
-to demonstrate skills in working in the OOP style, using a decorator, generator and working with files
+to demonstrate skills in working in the OOP style, using a decorator, generator and working with files.

-serves for filtering incorrect data from the .csv file and writing to bad logs format .log
+Serves for filtering incorrect data from the .csv file and writing to bad logs format .log

 Use: